tap349/tap349.github.io/_posts/2018-01-02-javascript-flow.md

 - sync GraphQL fragments (used in queries) to GraphQL types on server
 - sync Flow types to GraphQL fragments

+  if there are multiple fragments (say, for different use cases) - create different Flow types.

 - use ad hoc nested Flow types for associations in fragments

   ```flow